|Syracuse University||Online MS in Library and Information Science

 What are the top admissions requirements for most MLIS programs?

-Requirements for admission to an online MLIS program vary from school to school.
+Every MLIS program has their own admissions requirements, and requirements for admission to an online MLIS program vary from school to school.
 Some programs require a fee at the time of application.
 General admission requirements include:

 - Bachelor Degree or Higher (a degree in any discipline is most often accepted)

 - Personal Statement/Statement of Purpose

 - Essay and/or Short Answer Response(s)